 EFNA funding arises from a small number of sources, including the pharmaceutical industry, the European Academy of Neurology and membership fees.

-It is important to remember that EFNA is an extremely broadly-based organisation, which attempts to improve the quality of life for people in Europe living with neurological illness.
-Our projects are equally broad and tend to deal with issues generic to all or several neurological conditions and education rather than with specific drugs or other treatments.
-EFNA’s relationships within the pharmaceutical and medical device industry are usually at the level of government affairs and policy and our relationships with all sponsors/funders are regulated carefully by our “Code of Practice”.
+It is important to remember that EFNA is an extremely broad-based organisation, which attempts to improve the quality of life for people in Europe living with neurological illness.
+Our projects are equally broad and tend to deal with issues generic to all or several neurological conditions – rather than focusing on specific drugs or other treatments.

 ACKNOWLEDGEMENT OF FINANCIAL SUPPORT

 EFNA would like to acknowledge the below support in 2021: